A Screw

-A Screw is the third EP by the New York City experimental rock group Swans.
-The EP's three songs were later appended as bonus tracks to the CD release of Holy Money.
+A Screw is a single by the New York City experimental rock group Swans.
+The single's three songs were later appended as bonus tracks to the CD release of Holy Money.

 Background and composition

-The EP's title track sees the band diving their farthest into the realm of industrial dance music, complete with dubby, distorted vocals and complex programmed rhythms, a distinct contrast to the naturalistic album version.
+The single's title track sees the band diving their farthest into the realm of industrial dance music, complete with dubby, distorted vocals and complex programmed rhythms, a distinct contrast to the naturalistic album version.
 The piano-driven ode to obsessive love, "Blackmail", was Jarboe's first Swans track as lead vocalist.
 A reworked version of "Blackmail" appears on the 1987 album Children of God.

-Regarding his contribution to the EP's title track, drummer Ted Parsons said:
+Regarding his contribution to the single's title track, drummer Ted Parsons said: